obsidiandynamics/warthog/README.md

 Warthog
 ===
 Cross-project dependency management for Gradle, at scale.
-Let's you make changes in one project, publish the build artefacts, then recursively propagate new versions to all dependant projects.
+Let's you make changes in one project, publish the build artifacts, then recursively propagate new versions to all dependent projects.

 Example of `.hog.project`:
 ```yaml